-NACo supports holistic approaches to rural development, such as the Rural Collaborative Investment Program (RCIP).
-By incorporating elected county and municipal officials, businesses, and non-profits in a multi-county region, the program would allow multiple sectors a chance to chart the future of their community.
+NACo supports holistic approaches to rural development, such as the Rural Collaborative Investment Program (RCIP) and the Strategic Economic and Community Development (SECD) Program.
+By incorporating elected county and municipal officials, businesses, and non-profits in a multi-county region, these programs would allow multiple sectors a chance to chart the future of their community.
 Additionally, NACo urges Congress to provide increased funding for local capacity and technical assistance.